marufke1/Maven-Devops-concept/README.md

 Enter the Apache Maven directory (e.g., **cd /apache-maven-3.9.6**) and explore its contents with ls.
 Move into the bin/ directory **(cd bin/)** and list its contents **(ls -l).**

 Set the **Maven path with export PATH=$PATH:/opt/apache-maven-3.9.6/bin**.
 Verify the Maven installation by running **mvn -version.**

+After successfully installing Maven on the system, we can initiate the build process manually.
+Using the **git clone command,** we clone the repository from GitHub to our EC2 local machine: **git clone https://github.com/marufke1/CICD-Devops-project.git.** Once the code is cloned, we verify its presence using the **ls -l** command.
+Navigating into the cloned source code directory **(cd src-code/),** we can confirm the existence of the pom.xml file with **ls -l.**

+To perform the build process, we utilize various Maven phases.
+The first command, **mvn validate,** ensures that all dependencies and prerequisites are available for the build process.
+The second command, **mvn test,** compiles the source code and creates a target folder in /opt/apache-maven-3.9.6/bin/, which can be verified using ls -l.
+The third command, **mvn clean,** removes the target folder where the WAR file will be stored.
+Finally, we execute the **mvn install** command to build the artifact from the source code, generating a WAR file stored within the target folder.
+Verification can be done with the command **cd target/ ls -l.**

+Occasionally, modifications may be made to the pom.xml file, such as updating the version.
+In such cases, running mvn clean removes the old WAR file with the previous version.
+Subsequently, executing mvn install reinstalls the WAR file with the updated version mentioned in the pom.xml file, which is then stored in the target folder."